-Chef Legnini of Turtle Rock Farm presents a menu of local foods featuring duck from Whatley Farm in Topsham, with cheese, produce, and other delicacies from the Bath Farmers Market farmers and vendors.
+Chef Legnini of Turtle Rock Farm presents a menu of local foods featuring duck from Dragonfly Cove Farm.
+Produce, cheese and other delicacies from the farmers and vendors of the Bath Farmers Market and Brunswick-Topsham Land Trust Farmers’ Market at Crystal Spring Farm.
 B.Y.O.B.
 Ben Betts of Boothbay Harbor adds music to the evening.
 Space is limited to 60 guests.

 To purchase tickets, at $50 each, or inquire about available volunteer and sponsorship opportunities contact MFS at (207) 443-4242 or firstname.lastname@example.org.

 Wednesday, August 29, 1:00pm